 The Wayne County Fair offers our local 4-H members the opportunity to share and showcase the projects they've been working on all year long.
 The public is invited to come and see what youth in this program are doing.

 MyPlate is the new USDA food guide tool to help people make wise food choices within food and calorie limits.
 Use their SuperTracker free online tool to track your food and activities.

-As of Sept 20, we have two different nutrition related positions open!
+As of Dec 14, 2018 we have one nutrition related position open!
 Apply now.
 Learn about job opportunities and internships that are available with Cornell Cooperative Extension of Wayne County.